 However, they want to limit his testimony as well.

-There's a big clash, you know, once the jury was excused for the day about the possibility and permissibility of Costello's testimony.
+There's a big clash, you know, once the jury was excused for the day about the possibility and permissibility of Costello's testimony, the prosecutor arguing that Costello's testimony should be admissible only to address any prior inconsistent statements.

-The defense uh attorney said the prosecution opened the door to the evidence and that they intend to rebut the evidence pressure campaign theory.
+The defense attorney said the prosecution opened the door to the evidence and that they intend to rebut the evidence pressure campaign theory.

 Perfect.

-You know, and he explained in in great specificity, number one, how exculpatory information of Alvin Bragg was withheld from the grand jury.
+You know, and he explained in great specificity, number one, how exculpatory information of Alvin Bragg was withheld from the grand jury.

 Well, the jury should hear that too.

-But even more importantly, you know, he told uh, you know, Congress and Fox News, he specifically told them it was Michael Cohn said it was his idea to take care of the NDA and been contacted by a lawyer from Stormy Daniels, and he said that he did it all by himself.
+But even more importantly, he told Congress and Fox News, he specifically told them it was Michael Cohen said it was his idea to take care of the NDA and been contacted by a lawyer from Stormy Daniels.

 I decided to do it all by myself, take care of it all myself.